Blog

 Want to get inspired on how to use ad hoc reporting in your day-to-day work?
 Here are some illustrative examples.

-Healthcare: a patient administrator can generate an ad hoc report on the average patient wait times in the emergency room, to remove potential bottlenecks.
+Healthcare: a patient administrator can generate an ad hoc report on the average patient wait times in the emergency room or the reduction in hold times thanks to emergency dispatch software to remove potential bottlenecks.

 Retail: a sales manager can pull an ad hoc report to investigate the sales performance of different stores during a promotional period, helping to find the most efficient sales reps.